"Non-Degree Seeking" Students in Letters and Sciences

 4. Do I need to speak with a LTSC advisor before I register?

 Yes.
 LTSC requires that "Non-Degree Seeking Golden ID" students communicate with an advisor before they register for classes for the first time.
-Student may come in during "walk-in hours" which can be found by viewing the online office calendar.
+Student may come in during "drop-in hours" which can be found by viewing the online office calendar.
 During the academic advising meeting, the "advising block" on the student’s account will be removed.
 The meeting does not take long, but we do want to make sure the student enrolls in appropriate courses and does not wish to seek a degree.
 Also, there may be other opportunities for a student to hear about more appropriate programs or alternatives in reaching the goals they hope to achieve.

 During future registration periods, students are no longer required to see a LTSC advisor, but they may do so if they wish.